sap-linuxlab/community.sap_install/roles/sap_hana_install/tests/install/README.md

 If the return code of a test is `0`, the test has succeeded.
 If it is not `0` (default is `99`), the test has failed.

+A test succeeds if the string specified in variable `expected_output_string` for each test is found in the output of the test run.